 It's very tough on Bush.

-But before reading those last two paragraphs, the uh the guy that called, the last guy that called in the last hour, Jeremy from Los Angeles, who said he didn't want to come off as a commie lefty, but it didn't take long for him to get close to coming off as a commie lefty.
+But before reading those last two paragraphs, the guy that called, the last guy that called in the last hour, Jeremy from Los Angeles, who said he didn't want to come off as a commie lefty, but it didn't take long for him to get close to coming off as a commie lefty.

 In this piece by John Bolton, he says, it profits us little to blame Georgia for provoking, quote unquote, the Russian attack, nor is it becoming of the United States to have anonymous officials from its State Department telling reporters, as they did earlier this week, that they had warned Georgia not to provoke Russia.

-Every bit of information that we have says that we were totally not ready for a Russian invasion, and that we have been trying to tell Georgia not to provoke Putin.
+Every bit of information that we have says that we were totally not ready for a Russian invasion and that we have been trying to tell Georgia not to provoke Putin.

-Now you can argue that both those things are bad, but how on earth do these lunatics argue that we orchestrated this when we tried to discourage it and weren't ready for it?
+Now, you can argue that both those things are bad, but how on earth do these lunatics argue that we orchestrated this when we tried to discourage it and weren't ready for it?

 The Russians are putting it all over their media.

-The Russian media sounds not it sounds exactly like the Daily Codes.
+It sounds exactly like the Daily Codes.

-It sounds like a Democrat underground, it sounds like the Obama campaign.
+It sounds like the Obama campaign.

 All this was McCain's fault.